Giftscop 1.2 Update Guide

 In 1.2, we are removing the built-in translations that were included in previous builds.

-The folder where custom language files must be placed has been moved to the game's persistent data folder.
+The folder for custom translations has been moved to the persistent data folder.

 Console